Strategic cropping land

-On 13 June, the Strategic Cropping Land Act 2011 was repealed by the Regional Planning Interests Act 2014 (RPI Act).
-For more information about the RPI Act, including application and assessment processes, contact the Department of State Development, Infrastructure and Planning.
+On 13 June 2014, the Strategic Cropping Land Act 2011 (SCL Act) was repealed by the Regional Planning Interests Act 2014 (RPI Act).
+For more information about the RPI Act, including application and assessment processes, contact the Department of Infrastructure, Local Government and Planning.

-Information on applications and decisions made under the repealed Strategic Cropping Land Act is available from the SCL applications and decisions register (XLSX, 30.7KB).
+Information on applications and decisions made under the repealed Strategic Cropping Land Act is available from the SCL applications and decisions register (XLSX, 37.7KB).

 SCL trigger maps for your property can be requested using the form below.
 The maps are free and will be emailed to you as PDF files.

 You can view the SCL trigger map online by installing Queensland Globe.
 Open the Globe, then click on the Category globes layer in the bottom left of the screen.
 Select the farming link on the category globes banner page—a list of layers will appear.
 Scroll down to find the strategic cropping land layers and metadata.
 You can view the layers online or download the data for use in geographic information systems (GIS).

 To view the SCL trigger map through MinesOnlineMaps, click on Map Layers at the bottom left of the screen.
 Click on the plus (+) sign beside Constrained Lands to expand the layer, then check the box next to Strategic Cropping.

 - Statewide trigger map (version 3.4) (PDF, 1.6MB)